wille/LUME/README.md

 - **Firmware size:** ~1.2MB (ESP32-S3, including all features and web UI)
 - **Web UI assets:** ~200KB (served from LittleFS)
 - **RAM usage:** ~120KB at idle (with 150 LEDs, 2 segments, and web server active)
-- **Max LEDs:** 300 (default, can be increased with more PSRAM)
+- **Max LEDs:** 300 (default, ~6KB RAM usage — can be increased if you have PSRAM)
 - **Frame rate:** 60 FPS typical with up to 300 LEDs and most effects
 - **Startup time:** <2s to web UI ready

-Tested on LilyGo T-Display S3 and ESP32-S3 DevKitC-1.
+Tested on LILYGO T-Display S3.
+Generic ESP32-S3 configuration compiles successfully.
 See [src/constants.h](src/constants.h) for hardware limits and tuning.

 ---
 ## 🗺️ What's Coming